Read time: 25 minutes | Key insight: The way you love isn’t random—it’s a pattern from childhood that you can change

 Until one day, after months of accumulated sacrifices, they snap: “After everything I’ve done for you!”

-The tragic truth: Type 2s create the very abandonment they fear by never letting anyone truly care for them.
+The real cost: Type 2s create the very abandonment they fear by never letting anyone truly care for them.

 🎯 Partner reality check: If your Type 2 says “I’m fine,” they’re not.
 If they’re helping everyone else, they’re drowning.
 If they won’t accept help, make it non-negotiable.